generation-org/jfsjd-final-project/task-6/README.md

-# Task 6: Creating New Items using the form
+# Task 6: Creating new items using the form

 ## Description